 A Little Background Information

-To fulfill the labor needs of the plantation, the despicable European practice of slavery, particularly the enslavement of Africans, was accelerated.
+To fulfill the labor needs of the plantation, the despicable practice of slavery, particularly the enslavement of Africans, was accelerated.
 Slaves were brought from Africa to labor on the plantations.
-But when slavery was abolished in 1838, the need for cheap labor caused the Europeans to turn their eyes to India.
+But when slavery was abolished in 1838, the need for cheap labor caused the Europeans to set their sights on India.

 The East Indian Indentureship System